Why is the ocean blue?

 by Dr. S. Cruz-Pol

 A common misconception is that the ocean is blue due to the reflections from the sky on its surface.
 This is not true, but was believed to be so decades ago.
-The real reason the ocean is blue is because the water, pure water, is blue.
+The real reason the ocean is blue is because water, pure water, is blue.
 Yes, according to its frequency spectra, water is a very light shade of turquoise blue.

 But you need a huge amount of it to really see its color.
 It’s like a teaspoon of oil, it looks transparent on a white spoon, but in the bottle looks yellowish.

-If the ocean owed its color to the sky, it would be a lighter shade of blue and it would be white on cloudy days.
+If the ocean owed its color to the sky, it would be a different shade of blue and it would be white on cloudy days.
 You can see clouds reflected in the surface on the sea, but they don’t completely change its color.

 Some constituents of sea water can influence the shade of blue you see in the ocean.
 This is why it can look greener or bluer in different areas.

-I asked Prof. Bob Stewart from Texas A&M to explain this in simple words
+I asked Prof. Bob Stewart from Texas A&M to explain this in simple words so even kids could understand it, and below is his response.

 Why is the ocean blue?